LibCrowds/project-convert-a-card/long_description.md

-Books in this collection range from rare missionary works printed in Bengkulu, Ambon and Batavia in the early 19th century, to first editions of some of the most important works of modern Indonesian literature, such as Pramoedya Ananta ToerÕs Keluarga Gerilja (A guerilla family) published in Jakarta in 1950.
+Books in this collection range from rare missionary works printed in Bengkulu, Ambon and Batavia in the early 19th century, to first editions of some of the most important works of modern Indonesian literature, such as Pramoedya Ananta Toerâ€™s Keluarga Gerilja (A guerilla family) published in Jakarta in 1950.